-We are a clinical-stage biopharmaceutical company focused on the development and commercialization of innovative therapeutic candidates for the treatment of cardiovascular, metabolic, and liver diseases.
-Our lead product candidate, MGL-3196, is a proprietary, liver-directed, selective thyroid hormone receptor-ß, or THR-ß, agonist being developed as a once-daily oral pill that can potentially be used to treat a number of disease states with high unmet medical need, including non-alcoholic steatohepatitis, or NASH.
-For NASH, we enrolled 125 patients in a Phase 2 clinical trial.
-We achieved the 12-week primary endpoint for this Phase 2 clinical trial and reported the results in December 2017, and we reported positive topline 36-week results at the conclusion of the Phase 2 clinical trial in May 2018.
-There is an extension study underway in a subset of the patients that completed the main 36-week study.
-We are also developing MGL-3196 for dyslipidemia, which began with a study of a genetic dyslipidemia known as heterozygous familial hypercholesterolemia, or HeFH.
-We completed a Phase 2 clinical trial in 116 HeFH patients, and we reported the results in February 2018.
-In addition to the NASH and HeFH Phase 2 clinical trials, MGL-3196 has also been studied in seven completed Phase 1 trials in a total of 198 subjects.
-MGL-3196 appeared to be safe and was well-tolerated in these trials, which included a single ascending dose trial, a multiple ascending dose trial, two drug interaction trials with statins, a multiple dose mass balance study, a single dose relative bioavailability study of tablet formulations versus capsule formulation, and a multiple dose drug interaction and food effect study.
-Further, we have initiated a Phase 1 trial to study patients with varying degrees of hepatic impairment (including patients with mild, moderate and severe hepatic impairment).
+The Company has also completed a Phase 2 clinical trial in 116 patients with heterozygous familial hypercholesterolemia (HeFH), and we reported the results in February 2018.
+In addition to the NASH and HeFH Phase 2 clinical trials, resmetirom has also been studied in eight completed Phase 1 trials in a total of 219 healthy volunteers.
+Resmetirom appeared to be safe and was well-tolerated in these trials, which included a single ascending dose trial, a multiple ascending dose trial, two drug interaction trials with statins, a multiple dose mass balance study, a single dose relative bioavailability study of tablet formulations versus capsule formulation, and a multiple dose drug interaction and food effect study.
+Further, we have initiated a Phase 1 trial to study patients with varying degrees of hepatic impairment (including patients with mild, moderate and severe hepatic impairment) and NASH patients.

-The following chart summarizes the status of our product candidate development programs for MGL-3196 and MGL-3745, a preclinical compound which has similar thyroid receptor selectivity to MGL-3196 and is thus a potential backup compound for MGL-3196:
+The following chart summarizes the status of our product candidate development programs for resmetirom and MGL-3745, a preclinical compound which has similar thyroid receptor selectivity to resmetirom and is thus a potential backup compound for resmetirom: